Call 02 9635 0889 Email info@mytpdclaims.com.au Office 28.01, 31 Market Street Sydney NSW 2000

 Describe what your role actually required in the real world: pace, concentration, travel, lifting, shift tolerance, deadlines, cognitive load, safety-critical tasks, or customer-facing pressure.
 Broad role titles are usually not enough.

-4) Tie each evidence piece to the policy test
+Link each key document to the policy test

 A frequent weakness is submitting large volumes of records that do not answer the definition directly.
 Better files map each important document to a specific definition element and explain why it matters.